Best Big Island, Hawaii, Food and Restaurants: Kona to Hilo

 Hawaii is a unique place with a ton of different food options.
 If you are planning on visiting the Big Island, make sure to stop by one of these exquisite local favorites.
-This list in in no particular order; they are just a collection of my favorite places to eat.
+This list is in no particular order; it's just a collection of my favorite places to eat.
 Scroll to the bottom of this article to see the map and find out which place is closest to your hotel.
 From pancakes to loco mocos, you will find this list of restaurants helpful when planning your trip.

 Kona Brewing Co.

 - Hours: Sunday-Thursday 11am-10pm; Friday-Saturday 11am-11pm

 You may recognize the name of this restaurant because of their popular beers, but there is much more to it when you sit down in the cozy Kona Brewery.
 They serve a variety of dishes, including local favorites and pizzas that are original to the restaurant.
 Sit back under the palm trees while you munch on some delicious sandwiches and sip on Wailua Wheat beer.
 They also take orders for pick up, so you can bring home some liquid aloha.

 Visit their website to learn more.